MicrosoftDocs/customer-insights/ci-docs/data/measures.md

 - **Filter** to [filter on tags](work-with-tags-columns.md#filter-on-tags).
 - **Search name** to search by measure name.

+## Automated deactivation of unused measures

+To optimize refresh performance, the system automatically deactivates unused measures every day.
+Unused measures are measures that aren't used in exports, other measures, segments, or in Customer Insights - Journeys in the past 30 days and created more than 45 days ago.

+Admins get a weekly summary of the deactivated measures for their information.
+They can then delete these measures if they are no longer needed or reactivate them if they intend to use them again.
+Alternatively, measure owners can [specify measures that are excluded from the automated deactivation](tbd.md).
+Deactivated measures don't refresh automatically when the system refreshes.

 ## Manage the number of active measures

 When you approach or exceed the number of active measures based on the [service limits](service-limits.md), you might experience the following: